 The Content Library

-The content library is a folder where DanceXR locates content and stores user created settings.
+The content library is a folder where DanceXR locates content and stores user-created settings.

 DanceXR searches for various types of content in distinct subfolders located within the content library.